 You can also meditate while watching your HRV & use it as a biofeedback exercise as you “learn” to increase & maintain your HRV.
 You subconsciously learn when you are feeling off-kilter & adjust your behavior and breathing.
-I will listen to Headspace, Brain.fm, binaural beats, a braintime session, or perform deep breathing exercises while watching my HRV.
+I will listen to Headspace, Brain.fm, or perform deep breathing exercises while watching my HRV.

 My go-to breathing technique is called “box breathing”.
-You breathe in, hold it, breath out, pause, and breath in again – each step lasting 4 to 5 seconds.
-If feeling stressed, increase your exhale to double the time of your inhale and take shorter pauses between breaths.
+You breathe in, hold it, breathe out, pause, and breath in again – each step lasting 4 to 5 seconds.
+If feeling stressed, increase the exhale to double the time of your inhale and take shorter pauses between breaths.

 Early on, I’ve noticed that I wake up sometimes not feeling rested, but my HRV will be strong – and I might push harder that day when I would have taken it easy otherwise – so it works in both directions in terms of taking it easy or revving yourself up for more challenges.
 I plan on doing a deeper dive on HRV in a separate article but just building up some data points and experience with it myself first.

 Another advanced strategy is the practice of coffee enemas.